NIREX-mig/reckonUp_nextron/README.md

 ## Overview

-ReckonUp is an Electron-based desktop application built using Nextron, integrating MongoDB as the database backend.
-The app provides an intuitive GUI for managing invoices and payment Histories.
+ReckonUp is an Electron-based desktop application built using Nextron, integrating Sqllite as the database backend.
+The app provides an intuitive GUI for managing invoices and payment histories.

 ## Features

 - Export all invoices to Excel
 - Auto-update functionality using `electron-updater`
-- Integration with postgresql for invoice-related event handling
+- Integration with sqllite for invoice-related event handling

 ## Installation

 ### Prerequisites

 - Node.js (Latest LTS recommended)
-- MongoDB (Running Locally)

-### Setting up MongoDB Locally

-1. Download and install MongoDB from [MongoDB Official Website](https://www.mongodb.com/try/download/community).
-2. Setup mongodb

 ### Steps to Run ReckonUp